 IV.
 Rulings and Malfunctions

-All rulings and malfunctions will be based on the rules for the IFPA World Pinball Championship.
+All rulings and malfunctions will be based on the unified IFPA/PAPA rules.
 Those are available HERE.